 What Makes a Quality Backlink?

-Everyone knows that backlinks are one of the major factors that make the SEO world go ’round, but there is often a great deal of misunderstanding when it comes to judging the quality of backlinks.
+High quality backlinks and linking building are a major facet of the SEO industry, but there is often a great deal of misunderstanding when it comes to judging the quality of backlinks and how they relate to search engine rankings.

-The Holy Trinity includes relevance, authority, and power (we’ll be discussing each further).
+The Holy Trinity refers to three link attributes that search engines measure: relevance, authority, and power (we’ll be discussing each further).

-The more of these things a link has, the better the link generally is.
+The more of each link attribute a backlink has (e.g. Authority), the higher the overall quality of the link.
 However, it’s a little more complicated than that.

-First of all, a link doesn’t necessarily need to have high amounts of all three of these factors.
+First of all, external links don’t necessarily need to have high amounts of all three ranking factors.
 For example, a link can be high on relevance but low on authority and power and still be a quality backlink.

-Likewise, a link can be high on authority but low on relevance and power – this link can still provide tremendous benefit for your rankings.
+Likewise, a link can be high on authority but low on relevance and power – but this link can still provide tremendous benefit for your rankings in the Google search results.

-You can think of these things on a sliding scale – the less of one factor the backlink has, the more you want it to have of the other factors.
+You can think of these things on a sliding scale – the less of one attribute the backlink has, the more of the other factors you want it to have.

 In a perfect world, all of your links would have high amounts of all three factors.
+Better yet, all links would be high quality backlinks.
 But that just isn’t possible (or natural).
-Natural sites get backlinks with wide discrepancies in the Holy Trinity, and most of these links play active roles in helping them rank.
+Natural sites get backlinks with wide discrepancies in the Holy Trinity spectrum, and most of these links play active roles in helping the sites to rank in search engines.
 A site that only gets links with high relevance, power, and authority will be seen as unnatural and could be asking for trouble.
+That would be like a money manager only getting extraordinary alpha returns on his portfolios every year.
+It raises questions.

-Before we jump into these other factors, let’s first go a little deeper with the Holy Trinity of relevance, authority, and power.
+Before we jump into these other factors, let’s first go a little deeper into the Holy Trinity of relevance, authority, and power.

 We’ve got a whole article on backlink relevance along with a video walkthrough for those that really want to get into it, but we’ll go ahead and summarize it here as well.